 2nd line: What action can you take?

 The Devil sitting above the Queen of Wands suggests having difficulty finding the right way to express yourself.
 Notice the presence of the lion again.
 It is great to see that moving forward there is much more confidence and understanding in the best way forward especially since this card moves into the Ace of Pentacles and the idea of gifts and their practical application.
-The line concludes with Judgement – a Major Arcana card – a call to be the best version of yourself – and since it is in the potential position the suggestion that having evaluated who you are and what you want, action is going to be taken.
+The line concludes with Judgement – a Major Arcana card – a call to be the best version of yourself.
+Since it is in the potential position it suggests you have evaluated who you are and what you want, and so you are going to take action.
 This is a potential though.
 Others call this the outcome.
-Either way, action has to be taken but it looks very promising.
+Either way, you need to take action, but it looks very promising.

 Final line – Message / Advice